Mokkapps/website/src/content/posts/2019-07-06___how-i-set-up-a-new-angular-project/index.md

 * Consistent results
 * Screenshots and videos

-On the [official feature website](https://www.cypress.io/features) you can find further details to these features.
+On the [official feature website](https://www.cypress.io/features) you can find further details about these features.

 The greatest disadvantage of Cypress is, in my opinion, that it does not have full integration with tools like SauceLabs and BrowserStack and does not support other browsers than Chrome.
 This probably might change in the future but at the time of writing these features are not available yet.

-In my opinion, Cypress is not a perfect choice for every Angular project but I would totally recommend that you should give it a try and make your own decision.
+In my opinion, Cypress is not a perfect choice for every Angular project but I would recommend that you should give it a try and make your own decision.

-### Why should I consider using Jest instead of jasmine?
+### Why should I consider using Jest instead of Karma/jasmine?

 In my experience, the testing experience using Karma + jasmine is worse when the projects become bigger:

 * Slow build times (especially initially)
 * Recompiling does not work reliably
 * HTML reporter like [karma-jasmine-html-reporter](https://www.npmjs.com/package/karma-jasmine-html-reporter) tend to be buggy

 [Jest](https://jestjs.io/) was created by Facebook and is faster than other test runners because it is parallelizing tests.
 Additionally, it provides a CLI and has less configuration effort than other testing frameworks.